Skip to main content

 Apply for a College Bursary

 The bursary fund aims to help students with the essential costs of participating in their study programme and therefore make education accessible for all.
-At St Brendan’s, our 16-19 bursary provides support with travel costs, course specific kits/trips and College meals, supporting families on lower incomes.
+At St Brendan’s, the 16-19 bursary provides support with travel costs, course specific kits/trips and college meals, supporting families on lower incomes.

 Students will need to do a new application for each academic year.
 Year 12 Students will be invited to apply for the next academic year after May Half term, so approved bursaries are in place for September.
 Applications from new enrolling students are given priority during September.